Creating an Active Learning project

 - Reviewer Group - select the group you want to access the Active Learning queues.

 Note: Once a project is created, you cannot edit the fields.
+Any additional choices created for the review field will be considered neutral.

 Active Learning objects